Update Covid-19 situation (as of January 28, 2021)

 In addition, it is planned to offer a stream of the scientific lectures that people who are not able to travel to Marseille may follow the meeting.
 Detailed information on the implementation will be published soon.

 The abstract submission process has already started (please learn more in menu item Abstracts).
-The registration for the conference will be possible in late January only.
-Registration fees for the presence conference as well as the online conference will be announced asap.
-We ask for your understanding that all decisions must be carefully considered.
+The registration for the conference is possible too (please learn more in menu time Registration.

 Your Organzing Team of the European Glial Meeting 2021